wietze/HijackLibs/docs/CONTRIBUTING.md

 ## Anything else
 Do you want to contribute in a way that's not covered by the above?
 Please feel free to open an issue on GitHub and we'll look into it - all suggestions are welcome.

 [^1]: Our YAML schema defines what fields are expected, what types they have, what format string should be in, and whether or not they are required.
-You can find a human-readible version of this schema [here](SCHEMA.md).
+You can find a human-readable version of this schema [here](SCHEMA.md).